 Plan Your Wedding Photography For Better Results

-Planning your wedding day can be quite challenging as there are a lot of things to consider.
-But one of the most important factors are your wedding photographs.
+Planning your wedding photography timeline can be quite challenging as there are a lot of things to consider.
+But this is one of the most important factors are your wedding day.
 Many wedding photographers have packages that are time-based.
 So how do you know how much time you need to book your photographer for?
 The trick is to put a timeline together that allows you the time to get all the important photos done.
 Below are some tips on how to plan for your wedding day photography and put a timeline together.

-Gather the information you will need for your timeline
+What information you need for your wedding photography timeline